svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 which already obsoletes parts of it.

 In this fast paced world,
-we desire a medium that let us changes the contents within a day (e.g. blog).
+we desire a medium that lets us changes the contents within a day (e.g. blog).

-Nowadays, everyone can create material which people can use to enrich themselves, from books and blogs to videos and games.
+Nowadays, everyone can create materials which people can use to enrich themselves, from books and blogs to videos and games.
 Therefore
 **the creation of educational material is not a requirement for a university.**